shravan20/foss-vital/docs/RATE-LIMITING.md

 ---

-*Pro Tip: Always use a GitHub token in production to avoid hitting rate limits quickly!*
+*NOTE: Always use a GitHub token in production to avoid hitting rate limits quickly!*